futureflash01/LinkvertiseBypasser/README.md

 # Description

-LinkvertiseBypasser mainly bypasses Linkvertise links, but it can also bypass many more link.
+LinkvertiseBypasser mainly bypasses Linkvertise links, but it can also bypass many more links.
 You can find all the links it can bypass by scrolling to the bottom of the page

 It's based off the Bypass.vip API, which can be found at: https://api.bypass.vip

 -------------------------------------------------------------------------------------------------------------------------------------------